 Martin's humble journey of entrepreneurship began right after he reached the highest peak in his corporate career.
 He became General Manager for an international, multi-million-dollar organization.
-In reality, he acted as a Vice President, but he couldn't officially receive this title because he never finished college.

 He founded Logistics Management Inc. with 800K cash investment by two investment groups.
 They subsequently guaranteed bank loans of an additional $2M.

 Martin grew the company to over $50M in the U.S. and Europe and had five separate offers to buy it at a minimum of 12 times the investor's cash investment.
 They made the Inc. 500 as one of America's fastest-growing companies.
 When it became clear the Board was not interested in selling the business at any price, Martin cashed out in 2000.
 He knew that technology changes would eventually make their services less profitable, and a sale was their best option.

 Martin invested his time in a second venture financed by friends.
 They started with 1M in sales and got it to 8M in 5 years.
 They sold the company to a large organization.
 Next, martin decided to launch his consulting business.

 From a Serial Entrepreneur to a Part-Time Business Consultant